aimas-lund/ros2-pcl-fusion/README.md

 ### 3) Output cloud is unorganized

-This node **does not preserve** any organized point cloud structure.
+This node **does not preserve any organized point cloud structure**.

 - The published cloud always uses `height = 1`.
 - Any `height/width` organization (e.g., image-like LiDAR rings) is not retained.